A Q&A with Jared Siekierka of Donor Network West

 Q. What are the benefits for OPOs?

-A: Image sharing has increased the collaboration between the OPO and transplant centers.
+A: Image sharing has increased the collaboration between the OPO and transplant hospitals.
 The center can view the images in real time and have a more accurate assessment of organ function by seeing the studies that are being interpreted by the donor hospital physicians.

 Q. Have you seen a decrease in the number of unused organs?